Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 • impact (the noun version)

-Now that you’ve mastered the difference between affect and effect as they are most often used let’s go over the less common ways these words come up.
+Now that you’ve mastered the difference between affect and effect as they’re most often used, let’s review the less common ways these words function.

 Effect as a verb

-Effect as a verb means to directly bring about some result.
-It usually shows up with a noun like change or solutions as a direct object.
+Effect as a verb means to directly bring about a result.
+It usually appears with a noun like change or solutions as a direct object.

 The protesters wanted to effect change in the corrupt government.